-In 2003, Andrew was hired at Abacela as Cellar Master.
+In 2003, Andrew was hired as Abacela's Cellar Master.
 Earl’s own science background appealed to Andrew while Andrew’s love of experimentation was admirable in Earl’s eyes.
 “It was a really good match.”
 Andrew said.
 That year Andrew was able to participate in the 2003 harvest.
 From picking, to crush, to bottling, he was eagerly involved in each process.

-After 2 years as Cellar Master, Andrew was promoted to Assistant Winemaker.
+After two years as Cellar Master, Andrew was promoted to Assistant Winemaker in 2005.
 He quickly began to participate in winemaking decisions and was able to follow the fruit from the field through fermentation and elevage to maturation in the bottle.
 He also began to pour wine at Abacela events, distribute product in the Roseburg area and conduct an occasional wine maker’s dinner.
 “I derive real pleasure from seeing people enjoy the wines I have helped create,” he said.

 Three years later, Andrew was been promoted to Winemaker.
 The 2008 vintage marked his first crush under this title.
 “This harvest was a great way to prove myself and my winemaking abilities.”

 Andrew resides in Roseburg with his children Alli and Adam.
 He has planted his own vineyard and dreams of opening his own winery someday.